matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 <div markdown="1">
 <h2 class="title"></h2>
 <h2>Catalogue and inventory</h2>
-Time-based media works require more complex cataloguing than traditional works of art.
+Media artworks require more complex cataloguing than traditional works of art.
 Some collecting institutions create separate databases for the additional metadata associated with these works.
 Decisions about what information to catalogue and how to catalogue it must be made carefully, following discussion among registration, curatorial, collections management, and conservation staff, and information systems staff.

 A useful website for moving image archive cataloguing: <a href "http://www.imappreserve.org/cat_proj/">IMAP Cataloguing Project</a>